Skip to main content

 Yes.
 Turnitin has released its AI writing detection capabilities to help educators uphold academic integrity while ensuring that students are treated fairly.

 We have added an AI writing indicator to the Similarity Report.
-It shows an overall percentage of the document that AI writing tools, such as ChatGPT, may have generated.
-The indicator further links to a report which highlights the text segments that our model predicts were written by AI.
+It shows an overall percentage of the document that AI writing tools or large language models, may have generated.
+The indicator further links to a report which highlights the text segments that our model predicts were written by an AI tool.
 Please note, only instructors and administrators are able to see the indicator.

 While Turnitin has confidence in its model, Turnitin does not make a determination of misconduct, rather it provides data for the educators to make an informed decision based on their academic and institutional policies.
 Hence, we must emphasize that the percentage on the AI writing indicator should not be used as the sole basis for action or a definitive grading measure by instructors.